-Emily Bueno is an Associate in the Private Wealth Disputes Team in the Private department.
+Emily is an Associate in the Firm's Private department, specialising in dispute resolution.

-Emily has experience in a wide range of disputes relating to trusts, the administration of estates, the validity of Wills, international succession, claims for financial provision under the Inheritance (Provision for Family and Dependants) Act 1975, lifetime gifts and estate administration issues, trust disputes and Court of Protection matters.
+Emily has a particular interest in trust and estate litigation, both domestic and international.
+She regularly advises on disputes concerning wills and international succession, Inheritance (Provision for Family and Dependants) Act 1975 claims, proprietary estoppel claims, lifetime gifts and estate administration issues, trust disputes and Court of Protection matters.
 Her work frequently has an international, multi-jurisdictional element.
 Emily is experienced in alternative dispute resolution, including arbitration and mediation, as well as seeking injunctive relief.

 Emily is member of ConTrA (the Contentious Trusts Association) and a student member of ACTAPS.

 Emily is also a trustee of Able Child Africa and a supervisor on the SPITE project (advising the victims of revenge porn).